You need to have a valid driver's license to drive a car.

 Parking space certificate

-Traffic rule guidebook: "Rules of the Road (revised edition)"
+Traffic rule guidebook: "Rules of the Road (foreign language edition)"

 Registration of small motor vehicle/motor-assisted bicycle